 As we mentioned, you can troll for fish in a variety of waters.
 It makes sense, then, that the list of species you can catch is a pretty long one.
 To be honest, it’s more like a book than a list, but that’s what you get with a fishing technique as effective as this one.
 To give you a glimpse of what you can expect, we’ll cover a few signature species for each type of water you can fish in.

-Freshwater trolling can land you a number of Salmon and Trout species, as well as Bass, Walleye, or Sturgeon.
+Freshwater trolling can land you a number of Salmon and Trout species, as well as Bass and Walleye.
 In saltwater, the nearshore trolling staples are Kingfish, Wahoo, and Barracuda.
 And then offshore, you can find exciting big game species like Mahi Mahi, Tuna, Sailfish, and Marlin.
 With A-listers like these, it’s easy to see why so many bucket list memories were made precisely on trolling trips.

 Whether you’re chasing giants offshore, or fishing on a lake, there are a few items you should always have in your trolling arsenal.
 Quality rods, reels, and tackle are number one, and will go a long way in getting your fish onboard.
 And then there are the riggers, which you can use to place your bait at the right depths.
 Let’s cover each of these, one by one.